NCAR/openiotwx/docs/installation/core_install.md

     * I2C control [https://github.com/Sensirion/arduino-i2c-scd4x](https://github.com/Sensirion/arduino-i2c-scd4x)

 If ESP32 isn't downloaded underneath the board manager, download it.
-Once ESP32 is downloaded, select it within board manager and use version WHAT VERSION When selecting what board to use, under ESP32 Arduino choose ESP32 Dev Module
+Once ESP32 is downloaded, select it within board manager.
+When selecting what board to use, under ESP32 Arduino choose ESP32 Dev Module

 This will add a number of options underneath your tools section.